Table of contents

 Best practices of social media monitoring

-Wondering how to squeeze the most out of social media monitoring?
-It’s quite easy.
-Here’re my top tips to help you set up a perfect project and value from it.
+Here’re my top tips to help you set up a perfect social media monitoring project and value from it.

 01 Decide why you’re monitoring